My time with the Nokia Lumia 930 is up. Microsoft called on Friday asking me to return the review smartphone. I’ll miss it.

 When this happened, there was pent-up resentment against Microsoft.
 It wasn’t just political or irrational resentment, although both exist.
 Instead there’s a grudging unwillingness to give Microsoft the benefit of the doubt.

 A meh feeling.
-A let’s not go there mood stands between some older consumers and Windows Phone.
+A let’s not go there mood stands between some older consumers and Microsoft’s Phone operating system.

 Younger people grew up in a world when Microsoft was no longer a name to conjure with and wonder what all the fuss is about anyway.